 The university was founded in 1949 as the School of Military Medicine to serve military medical officers.
 Military Officer Medical School, Institute of Military Medicine, and Military Medical College were all names given to the school before it was given its current name.

-This medical school in Vietnam, located in Hanoi, provides training for long-term military doctors as well as general practise medical doctors.
-These are modules-based programmes that allow for quick learning and skill development.
+This medical school in Vietnam, located in Hanoi, provides training for long-term military doctors as well as general practice medical doctors.
+These are module-based programs that allow for quick learning and skill development.
 Professors are highly qualified, with 87 percent of them holding further postgraduate degrees.

 The university has strict height, weight, and vision criteria for the military course.
-The general practise track admits around 400 students each year, while this programme only accepts 210 applications.
+The general practice track admits around 400 students each year, while this program only accepts 210 applications.

 Hue University of Medicine and Pharmacy (Hue UMP) is a public university in Hue, Vietnam, that was founded in 1957.
 It was founded 50 years ago as the Hue Medical College and was given its current name 50 years later.